ShZil/network-utilities/Scanner/README.md

 Thus, I renamed one to `.equals`.

 ### 2023-03-18
+[16:55] Added Scrolling mechanism to Know screen.
+With assistance of ChatGPT.
+It's really useful for small snippets like these.

 [16:57] Yesterday I added the ability to cancel scans.
 It's not wise for the GUI and UX, since now more clicks (choices) are required, but it's honestly a useful functionality, preventing misclicks.